-Located where the Missouri prairie meets the Ozark Mountains and dissected by the Osage River, the area first provided plentiful game along its bluffs and timber covered hills to a number of Indian tribes, including the Delaware, Shawnee, Kickapoo, and Sac.
-By far; however, the land was occupied by the <style=”margin-top: 0; margin-bottom: 0″> Osage Indians, from which the river would later take its name.
+Located where the Missouri prairie meets the Ozark Mountains and dissected by the Osage River, this area first provided plentiful game along its bluffs and timber covered hills to a number of Indian tribes, including the Delaware, Shawnee, Kickapoo, and Sac.
+By far; however, the land was occupied by the Osage Indians, from which the river would later take its name.

 White explorers first came to the area in 1719 and by the early 1800s, hunters, trappers, and traders were also reaping the rewards of the region.
 By 1820, a number of Kentucky and Tennessee farmers of English, Irish and German descent were calling the area home.

 The Osage River quickly made the region a crossroads of travel and freighting and before long small riverboats were sailing up the river with supplies from St. Louis, and returning with meat, furs, grain, eggs, and whiskey, and other products.

 In January 1835 the county was officially formed and commissioners were appointed to locate the new county seat as near the center of the county and the Osage River as best could be found.
 After a two year battle between various settlements and trading places, most specifically between Fristoe and Warsaw, the latter won the race and business of running the county began.

 Over the next several decades, Benton County would be the center of a number of violent events, including a family feud that erupted into what is known as the “Slicker War,” and numerous conflicts between its own residents when the Civil War broke out.

 In April 1861, a crowd of citizens raised a rebel flag on the east side of the courthouse lawn in Warsaw.
 However, two months later, the State of Missouri would join the conflict on the side of the Union, even though Missouri was primarily composed of Confederate sympathizers.
 This created numerous battles within its own state, often between people who had formerly been friends.